-BI103 Intro to Biblical Literature I (3)
+BI103 Intro to Biblical Literature (3)

 An introduction to both testaments of the Bible with a focus on the key themes, chronology, events, people and literature.
 Application to personal lives and cultural issues is emphasized.
-(Fall, Spring) Course fee: \$150
+(Fall, Spring)

-BI103SP Intro to Biblical Literature I (3) (SPS)
+BI103SP Intro to Biblical Literature (3) (Online)

 An introduction to both testaments of the Bible with a focus on the key themes, chronology, events, people and literature.
 Application to personal lives and cultural issues is emphasized.
-School of Professional Studies.
+Online course.
 Offered as needed.